 We help people to stay fit and well through our Ageing Well service.
-This service works to improve the health and well-being of older people in the local area.
-The Ageing Well motto is "adding years to life and adding life to years" and to achieve this we usually have more 200 exercise classes taking place each month across Somerset and North Somerset, so you are certain to find something you will enjoy.
+This service works to improve the health and wellbeing of older people in the local area.
+The Ageing Well motto is "adding years to life, and life to years" and to achieve this we have more than 200 different exercise classes taking place each month across Somerset and North Somerset, so you are certain to find something you will enjoy.